 Following the fraud detection, we initiate a credit review process using our proprietary Magic Mirror Model to generate a Magic Mirror score for the prospective borrower.
 Each Magic Mirror score corresponds to a credit level in the range of I to VIII, with Level I representing the lowest risk and Level VIII representing the highest risk.
 See "-Risk Management-Proprietary Credit Scoring and Risk Pricing Models."
 Applicants classified as Level VIII will be declined, and applicants falling under other credit levels will be assigned by our risk pricing system the approved credit amounts, maximum loan terms and applicable interest rates and other loan characteristics which are determined based on their respective Magic Mirror scores.
-In 2022, among all the loan applications approved on our platform, 96.3% went through the automated process.
-The remaining 3.7% in the respective periods often requiring additional information or verification, are forwarded to our credit assessment team for manual review.
-The manual review process generally takes one to three days.
-Following this review, our credit assessment team will either approve the loan with one or more approved sets of loan characteristics or decline the loan application.
+In 2023, 98.0% of loan applications in China were automated, with the remaining 2.0% undergoing manual review.
+Approved applicants are connected with our institutional funding partners, while others are directed to third-party platforms.
+If they pass those platforms' assessments, we charge service fees to the platforms.